natoriamilligan/eks-terraform-project/README.md

 ## 🧠 What I Learned
 - The EKS module for AWS saves you time by provisioning dozens of resources required to set up EKS.
 All you have to do is provide the module with a few arguments specific for your application
+- It is best to save the Terraform state file remotely when working on a team to make sure one apply happens at a time
 - AWS only manages the control plane.
 Everything else has to be set up using Kubernetes. (pods, load balancers, RBAC)
 - A Kubernetes deployment manages scaling and the number of pods
 - If you want to expose pods to the internet, have path-based routing, or use HTTPS, it is best to use an Ingress with an ALB rather than a Service of type LoadBalancer